I missed my court date and now I have a warrant. What can I do?

 1. Higher insurance rates.

-4. A license suspension.
+2. A possible license suspension.

 If I hire an attorney, do I have to appear in court?